FlagOpen/FlagEmbedding/C_MTEB/MLDR/README.md

 # MultiLongDocRetrieval

 MultiLongDocRetrieval (denoted as MLDR) is a multilingual long-document retrieval dataset.
+For more details, please refer to [Shitao/MLDR](https://huggingface.co/datasets/Shitao/MLDR).

 ## Dense Retrieval